 Don’t serve this directly from the pan, it will be too hot.
 Allow the syrup to cool.

-You can store this in the fridge for up to a week.
+You can store this keto maple syrup in a glass jar or airtight container in the fridge for up to a week.
 The syrup will thicken up a bit more in the fridge.
 You can also warm this syrup up in the microwave in 10-second intervals.

 More Recipes Like this

-Sticky gooey keto pancake syrup you can make at home!
+Sticky gooey keto maple syrup you can make at home!
 This syrup tastes like maple with hints of vanilla and burnt sugar, it's amazing on chaffles!

 Ingredients